sddevelopment-be/penguin-pragmatic-patterns/src/README.md

 As we live our lives, we tend to learn a great deal about a wide variety of topics.
 From time to time we are stumped by how elegant, or easy, someone solves a certain problem.
 And you are left wondering why you have not been tackling similar problems in the same way.
 It could have saved you vast amounts of frustration, if only you had known earlier.

-The aim of this catalog is to bundle some of the little nuggets of enlightenment these "aha"-moments tend to deliver.
+The aim of this catalog is to bundle some little nuggets of enlightenment these "aha"-moments tend to deliver.
 The hope is that someone, somewhere learns something that makes their lives a litle bit more enjoyable.

 ## Intended Audience